An Empirical Analysis of Calibration and Selective Prediction in Multimodal Clinical Condition Classification: Discussion

-As with any empirical analysis, this study has several limitations.
-First, the analysis is conducted on a single ICU benchmark, and it remains an open question whether similar patterns hold across other datasets, modality combinations, or clinical tasks.
-Second, although loss upweighting yields targeted improvements in class-dependent calibration, it does not consistently translate into improved selective prediction reliability across architectures.
-Finally, our analysis is retrospective; future work should examine how selective prediction interacts with clinical workflows and human–AI decision-making in prospective validation and deployment settings.
+\paragraph{Limitations \& Future Work.} This study has several limitations.
+First, the analysis is conducted on a single ICU benchmark, and it remains open whether similar patterns hold across other datasets, modality combinations, or clinical tasks.
+Second, ECE is sensitive to binning strategy: coarse bins may obscure localized miscalibration, while finer bins may increase estimator variance.
+We mitigate this concern through robustness analyses using multiple ECE bin counts, Adaptive ECE, and Brier score, which support the same qualitative calibration--selective prediction misalignment.
+Third, although loss-upweighting improves class-dependent calibration in some settings, it does not consistently improve selective prediction reliability across architectures.
+Finally, our analysis is retrospective and in-distribution; future work should examine out-of-distribution clinical settings, prospective validation, and interactions with clinical workflows and human--AI decision-making.